Organize your WordPress Media Library

 By default, WordPress organizes all of your uploads in folders named for months and years.
 That might be helpful in the moment…but are you really going to remember which folder an image is in a year down the road?

-You can repeat the process as many times as needed to create additional folders or create subfolders.
+You can repeat the process as many times as needed to create additional folders.
+Beyond that, you can also use the same method to create subfolders for further organization.

 Organizing Existing Files Into Folders via WordPress Dashboard